-The main impact for MLIDAC from inflation is on expenses.
+The main impact for the Company from inflation is on expenses.
 MLIDAC has a per policy tariff in place with MIES, reducing the impacts of expense risks in the short term.
 However, the tariff rate does increase in line with Irish inflation.
-The impacts from increasing expenses and increasing inflation was included in 2022 ORSA stress tests.
+The impacts from increasing expenses and increasing inflation were included in 2023 ORSA stress tests.